- UCAS Code: F300

 Considered on an individual basis; contact us for advice

-- in sixth year it is advisable to take both Advanced Higher Physics and Maths
+- in sixth year it is advisable to take both Advanced Higher Physics and Mathematics

 We want to increase opportunities for people from every background.
 Strathclyde selects our students based on merit, potential and the ability to benefit from the education we offer.
 We look for more than just your grades.
 We consider the circumstances of your education and will make lower offers to certain applicants as a result.

 We offer international students (non-EU/UK) who do not meet the academic entry requirements for an undergraduate degree at Strathclyde the option of completing an Undergraduate Foundation year programme at the University of Strathclyde International Study Centre.

 Upon successful completion, you will be able to progress to this degree course at the University of Strathclyde.